Best Bike Helmet for Kids

 This helmet comes in multiple parts, and it is sort of a hassle to assemble as it comes without directions.
 The quality is also sort of iffy with rough plastic edges and visible glue.
 Overall, we think if the helmet feels comfortable and your child loves the graphics, it can get the job done, but the full-face components could result in excessive sweating and a shorter lifespan.

 Why You Should Trust Us

 Leading our kids' bike helmet review is Wendy Schmitz, Senior Review Editor.
-Wendy is a mother of two boys who enjoy mountain biking, BMX tracks, and other helmet requiring activities.
-Their combined passions for wheeled activities gives her a unique perspective on all things head protection.
+Wendy is a mother of two boys who enjoy mountain biking, BMX tracks, and other helmet-requiring activities.
+Their combined passion for wheeled activities gives her a unique perspective on all things head protection.
 Our selection of top-notch products experienced hands-on testing and side-by-side comparison for comfort, quality, and style to ensure you get the details you need to find the right helmet for your needs and wallet.
 Testers from 3-10 years old graciously offered their noggins and opinions to help us rank and evaluate the contenders.